alinetbessa/CardGame/README.md

-# SnakeGame
+# CardGame
-The game Snake in JavaScript
+The game card in JavaScript